nicbeuc/website/src/projects/rchiara.md

 <Video name="rchiara-video-filter" caption="Shoppers can filter by price, metal, gemstone and more"/>

-Our proudest enhancement was the product detail page.
+Perhaps our proudest enhancement was the product detail page.
 The client requested the ability to include high definition videos to showcase their products, while also maintaining the ability to zoom in to photos of the pieces.
 Our solution was a robust media gallery that gave the shopper an up-close look at the piece they were interested in.

 <Video name="rchiara-video-pdp" caption="An enhanced shopping experience on the main product page"/>